nprice1/blog/content/post/character-creator-pt2.md

 ```

 The first loop just explicitly calls out the possible conditions and checks them.
 Everything within the list provided
-in the condition is valid, so it is an `OR` query, where as if there are multiple conditions, both must be true
+in the condition is valid, so it is an `OR` query, where as if there are multiple conditions, all must be true
 (`AND` query).
 Once I confirm the given condition is satisfied, I can just make a random choice, do my special
 string replacement to ensure the `gender` is accurate for all choices, and go on my way.

 Now I am ready for the meat and potatoes of this work: coordinating the flow.
 This requires creating an instance of the
 sprite subscriber defined above, as well as a publisher that will call out every time a batch of paths is ready
 (a new layer).
-Since I know how possible layers there are, I can just create a countdown latch based on that so the
+Since I know how many possible layers there are, I can just create a countdown latch based on that so the
 subscriber can inform me when it is finished:

 ```java